Protecting quantum correlations in presence of generalised amplitude damping channel: the two-qubit case: Preserving the correlation considering a unitary dilation of GADC

-From all the plots, improvement of quantum correlations on the application of POVM can be seen, over the sole interaction with the environment through GADC.
-This is a more general approach than the approach discussed in the Sec (\ref{sec_weak}) and improvement can be seen over a larger range of values of the damping parameters $\eta$ and $\nu$ in this case.
+From the plots, improvement of quantum correlations on the application of POVM can be seen, over the sole interaction with the environment through GADC.
+This is a more general approach than the approach discussed in the Sec (\ref{sec_weak}) and improvement can be seen over a larger range of values of the damping parameters $\eta$ and $\nu$ in this case, compared to the weak measurement technique.
 Also, finding the suitable unitary matrix $U_{SB}$ just by the method of basis expansion, one can identify the helpful POVM in protecting the quantum correlation, for a particular damping channel.
+From Figure (\ref{plot_after_genPOVM1_nueta}), the improvement in steerability can be seen for several different values of the channel parameters.
+It can be observed that the unitary $U_{SB}^{(1)}$ applied after the environmental interaction works well for the chosen set of values of $\nu$ and $\eta$ and for initial state being the parallel Bell state, i.e. $\ket{\phi^{+}}\bra{\phi^{+}}$.
+On the other hand, $U_{SB}^{(2)}$ can be chosen for an effective solution for the antiparallel Bell state $\ket{\psi^+}\bra{\psi^+}$ when applied before the environmental interaction, as can be seen from Fig (\ref{plot_before_genPOVM2}).

 The motivation behind introducing the unitary dilation $U_{SB}$ of a quantum channel $\Lambda$ (acting on $S$) and the quantum channel $\Lambda^{\prime}$ (acting on $S$) whose unitary dilation being $U_{SB}^{-1}$, is to nullify the action of $\Lambda$.
-Such a scheme will act properly provided it can be guaranteed that $\Lambda(\rho_{S}) \otimes \sigma_{B}^{(1)}$ is closed to $U_{SB}[\Lambda(\rho_{S}) \otimes \sigma_{B}^{(0)}] U_{SB}^{-1}$ for two fixed states $\sigma_B^{(0)}$ and $\sigma_{B}^{(1)}$ of B. Needless to say that such a condition can not be satisfied, in general.
-And hence, our method can only recover the quantum correlation of the state partially.
+Such a scheme will be completely successful provided it can be guaranteed that $\Lambda(\rho_{S}) \otimes \sigma_{B}^{(1)}$ is close to $U_{SB}[\Lambda(\rho_{S}) \otimes \sigma_{B}^{(0)}] U_{SB}^{-1}$ for two fixed states $\sigma_B^{(0)}$ and $\sigma_{B}^{(1)}$ of B. Needless to say, such a condition can not be satisfied, in general.
+Hence, our method can only recover the quantum correlation of the state partially.
 There are decoherence controlling models in literature for the noisy channels obtained by solving the optical master equation for thermal bath \cite{MS_77, VL_98}.
-But for the particular case of GADC, which is obtained from squeezed thermal bath, our method of protecting quantum correlation is an effective procedure.
+But for the particular case of GADC, which can be obtained from a squeezed thermal bath, our method of protecting quantum correlations is an effective pr ocedure.